tkella47/e3nn/docs/index.rst

     plt.imshow(D, cmap='bwr', vmin=-1, vmax=1);

-`e3nn.o3.FullTensorProduct` is a special case of `e3nn.o3.TensorProduct`, other ones like `e3nn.o3.FullyConnectedTensorProduct` can contained weights what can be learned, very useful to create neural networks.
+`e3nn.o3.FullTensorProduct` is a special case of `e3nn.o3.TensorProduct`, other ones like `e3nn.o3.FullyConnectedTensorProduct` can contain weights which can be learned, making it useful to create neural networks.

 .. _pytorch: https://pytorch.org/